flexflow/FlexFlow/README.md

 * Build a DNN model (e.g., alexnet):
 ```
-./ffcompile.sh examples/alexnet
+./ffcompile.sh alexnet
 ```
-where `examples/alexnet.cc` defines all operators in a DNN.
+where `alexnet.cc` defines all operators in a DNN.

 * To build a distributed version of FlexFlow, add a `-d` flag:
 ```